CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 # ML Tutorial 2: Building an Orquestra Workflow

-In Tutorial 1 you learned to run a workflow which ran an existing step that trained a machine learning model.
+In [ML Tutorial 1](http://docs.orquestra.io/tutorials/ml-basic-1) you learned to run a workflow which ran an existing step that trained a machine learning model.
 In this tutorial you'll learn how to build the step.

 ![](../../img/tutorials/ML_Workflow2.png)